 Sally feels compelled to visit Waverley anyway for a few days, to learn what she can about the sister she never knew.
 Her first shock is to find that Howard Lane has left everything, including Midwinter, to his beautiful secretary Janine.
 During a storm, Sally is unexpectedly snowed in over the holidays with Janine and an assortment of Midwinter guests and locals, including a nine-year-old budding sleuth named Ashley.
 It isn't long before Sally becomes entangled with a gruff young doctor from Boston in an effort to uncover the truth about her sister's mysterious life, and death.

 Anna was born in Montreal and recently moved back there, which surprised no one but her.
 She’s been a reporter, a college lecturer and a horticultural advisor, as well as other things best forgotten.
-Her well-received domestic mysteries, After the Winter and The Au Pair, feature evocative settings and uninhibited female revenge, with a seasoning of moral ambiguity and noir.
-She reads obscure fiction in English and French and thinks Quebec is an underrecognized mise en scène for mystery and domestic suspense.
+Her well-received mysteries, April on Paris Street (2021), The Au Pair (2018) and After the Winter (2017), feature evocative settings and uninhibited female revenge, with a seasoning of humour and noir.

 “Beautiful, evocative writing transports the reader from the streets of Montreal to Paris and back to Quebec in a thriller that twists and turns and ponders how easily we can be duped, used and betrayed.
 But even so, beneath it all, the writer leaves us with hope that there is goodness, too.”
 Carol Matas, internationally acclaimed author